preritdas/oil-trader/README.md

 ```

 This works because the `texts.text_me()` function is written to return a boolean of whether the message went through.
 It calls Nexmo's API and checks for the first message send (usually there is only one unless a long message is divided into multiple deliveries).
 If the result is a `'0'` it returns `True`, otherwise it returns `False`.
 This simplicity allows for a simple success check as shown above.

+### sftp.py

+Defines a `pysftp.Connection` based on the credentials given in the `#SFTP` section of `_keys.py`.
+Uses this connection to define an `upload_performance()` function that sends the `Data/performance.csv` file to a remote location, where the remote directory is defined as `sftp_remote_dir` in `_keys.py`.

+To make SFTPing optional, the `sftp.py` module will attempt to define a `pysftp.Connection` on import.
+If the necessary credentials are not defined or given in `_keys.py` (the solution to prevent the auto-SFTP feature mentioned above), it will catch an `AttributeError` and refuse to define a connection.
+The `upload_performance()` function will not attempt to SFTP anything anywhere if the `AttributeError` is caught on import.
+This is true even when the function is called in a different module, such as `main.py`.

 ### requirements.txt